Jared Shuster: Professional career

-Draft
+Atlanta Braves

+2020

 The Atlanta Braves selected Shuster in the first round, with the 25th pick, of the 2020 Major League Baseball Draft.
 He was the seventh first-round draft pick in Wake Forest history.
 He signed for a signing bonus of $2,197,500; because the 2020 season was uncertain, 2020 draft picks received a maximum of $100,000 up front, and the rest of their bonus was to be deferred over the following two years.
 Shuster's signing bonus was regarded as under slot, and the Braves reallocated the savings to sign Bryce Elder.

-Braves vice president of scouting Dana Brown said: "We think ... there's a chance this guy could be a three-pitch mix with above-average-to-plus stuff."
-ESPN's Karl Ravech said: "Talk about somebody who checks a lot of the boxes, Jared Shuster is one of those.
-His whiff rate on his changeup, it's even as good as that guy, Luis Castillo, who has one of the best in the world."
-Former major leaguer Eduardo Perez said: "You have to look at the release point of where he lets it go... it's the same release point as the fastball, way over the top, and it's hard to pick up.
-You're sitting changeup, and all of a sudden here comes fastball.
-You're sitting fastball, and here comes the changeup.
-He has the ability to do it in any count."

-Minor leagues

 Shuster was included in the Braves' pool of 60 players eligible to participate in the 2020 regular season, which was shortened due to the COVID-19 pandemic, but did not play.

+2021

-He started the 2021 season at the Class A level with the Rome Braves.
-In September 2021, Shuster was promoted to the Class AA Mississippi Braves.
-Between the two teams, in 2021 he was 2-0 with a 4.44 ERA, as in 73 innings he struck out 90 batters (11.1 strikeouts per 9 innings).
+Shuster started the 2021 season at the Single-A level with the Rome Braves.
+In September 2021, Shuster was promoted to the Double-A Mississippi Braves.
+Between the two teams, in 2021 he was 2–0 with a 4.44 ERA, as in 73 innings he struck out 90 batters (11.1 strikeouts per 9 innings).
 He was named a 2021 MiLB.com Organization All-Star.